carloscuesta/dotfiles/README.md

 curl -sfL https://raw.githubusercontent.com/carloscuesta/dotfiles/master/.setup.sh | bash
 ```

-If you already run the command before, you can use the alias:
+If you already ran the command before, you can use the alias:

 ```sh
 dotfiles